vandeplaslab/image2image-docs/docs/apps/fusion.md

 # Fusion Preparation App

-!!! warning "This app is not complete"
-        This app still have some missing functionality and might not work as intended.

 This app enables export of microscopy data in CSV file format that is compatible with Raf Van de Plas' fusion program.
 The fusion tool uses a non-standard CSV format which can be troublesome to generate using normal tools.

 ## Steps to export image(s)